 Cosmological and Fermi Scales from Hamiltonian Chaos Ervin Goldfain Ronin Institute, Montclair, New Jersey 07043 Email: ervin.goldfain@ronininstitute.org Abstract A lesser-known property of Hamiltonian dynamics is that it can be formally mapped to the Riemannian geometry of classical gravitation.
 Taking advantage of this property, we explore here the possibility that the onset of Hamiltonian chaos in the ultraviolet (UV) sector of field theory generates the cosmological and Fermi scales.
-This finding supports the conjecture that both Standard and the ΛCDM models emerge as non-trivial attractors of the UV to infrared (IR) flow.
+In line with the geometry of fully developed chaos, these two scales reflect the cumulative contribution of energies stored in the fractal dimensionality of spacetime.
+Our findings support the conjecture that both Standard and the ACDM models emerge as non-trivial attractors of the UV to infrared (IR) flow.